Thomas Charles Reginald Agar-Robartes MP Remembered with Honour

 The final resting place for the Hon.
 Thomas Charles Reginald Agar-Robartes.

-The cemetery was first chosen in the summer of 1915, in preparation for the coming British offensive; and the first burials took place in September.
-There are nearly 1500 war casualties commemorated at this site.
+for the coming British offensive; and the first burials took place in September.

 Memorial (Wimpole)